Ultraviolet germicidal irradiation: Method of operation

 UV light is electromagnetic radiation with wavelengths shorter than visible light but longer than X-rays.
 UV is categorised into several wavelength ranges, with short-wavelength UV (UV-C) considered "germicidal UV".
 Wavelengths between about 200 nm and 300 nm are strongly absorbed by nucleic acids.
 The absorbed energy can result in defects including pyrimidine dimers.
 These dimers can prevent replication or can prevent the expression of necessary proteins, resulting in the death or inactivation of the organism.
+Recently, it has been shown that these dimers are fluorescent.